APEbbers/SerialCommunicator/README.md

 # SerialCommunicator

 This plugin let you send gcodes, action commands and events to an arduino. (or any other device).
-The ardion then can do somethin.
-For example change the color of a LED strip.
+The arduino then can do something, for example change the color of a LED strip.
 The plugin is developed with an usb connection between a raspberry PI and an arduino in mind.

 ## Setup